Second language writing: Symposium on Second Language Writing

 The Symposium on Second Language Writing, which began in 1998 at Purdue University, is an international conference on second language writing.
 It was a biennial event through 2006, and annual after that.
 It has been hosted at Purdue University six times, but the 2007 symposium was held in Japan; the 2009 at Arizona State University, the 2010 in Murcia, Spain; the 2011 in Taipei, Taiwan; and the 2013 will be held at Shandong University, Jinan, China.

-At TESOL, Inc.
+At TESOL

 In June 2005, the TESOL Board added of a new interest section on writing.
 The Second Language Writing IS; it held its first meeting in Tampa in March 2006, covering topics ranging from "Broadening Perspectives in Second Language Writing" and "Alternative Placement Methods for Second Language Writers" to "Issues in Technologies for L2 Composition Classrooms" and "Crossing Bridges with Second Language Writing Partnerships."

 As these suggest, the section provides a forum for researchers and educators at different grade levels and institutional settings to discuss second language writing.
 Specifically, the section's goals are: